Worcester, England: Cycling

 Worcester is on routes 45 and 46 of the National Cycle Network.
 There are various routes around the city.
 Diglis Bridge, a pedestrian and Cycle bridge across the Severn, opened in 2010 to St Peter's with Lower Wick.
 Beryl bikes were introduced in 2024 to hire across Worcester, providing 175 e-bikes and 50 pedal bikes, from a network of 53 bays.

 Waterways

 The River Severn is navigable through Worcester, and here it links to the Worcester and Birmingham Canal, which connects Worcester with Birmingham and the rest of the national canal network.
-Historically used for the transport of goods, the canal network is now mostly used for leisure boating.
+Historically used for the transport of goods, the canal network is now used for leisure boating.